Serpent (instrument): Other upright serpents

-In Paris in 1823, Forveille invented his eponymous serpent Forveille, an upright serpent with an enlarged bell section influenced by the (then newly invented) ophicleide.
+In Paris in 1823, Forveille invented the serpent Forveille, an upright serpent with an enlarged bell section influenced by the (then newly invented) ophicleide.
 It is distinguished by being made from wood, brass tubing being used only for the leadpipe and first bend.
 It became popular in bands for its improved intonation and sound quality.
 In 1828 Jean-Baptiste Coëffet patented his ophimonocleide ("snake with one key"), one of the last forms of the upright serpent.
 It solved a perennial problem of the serpent, its difficult and indistinct B♮ notes.
 The instrument is built a semitone lower in B♮ and adds a large open tone hole that keeps the instrument in C until its key is pressed, closing the tone hole and producing a clear and resonant B♮.
 The instrument also has a unique pompe, a double tuning slide that (combined with adjusting the bocal) could change the pitch by up to a major second and allow the player to switch between the different pitch standards of the time (diapason de l'opéra and diapason de la cathédrale).